Iotic-Labs/katacoda-scenarios/iotic-spacectl/iotic-spacectl-intro/step4.md

 `cat twin_ids | awk '{print $1 "\toccupancy\t{\"occupancy\": 10}"}' | ./iotic-spacectl publish`{{execute T2}}

+Lastly, switch back to the first terminal where we left our follow command running, and you will see the update was received.

 ## Recap

 In this step, we have published to our feed, retrieved the last stored value of our feed, and lastly